agrebi-marwen/CP_submissions/README.md

   I will keep sharing the solutions I make untill I finish my journey from Zero to Hero !

 ## What I learned so far :

+  Used mostly in searching and verifying :

-  Hash Sets : 'unordered_set' a collection used to store unique elements where duplicates are strictly forbidden.
+    - Hash Sets : 'unordered_set' a collection used to store unique elements where duplicates are strictly forbidden.
           Methods : .count() , .insert()
+    - Hash Map : 'unordered_map' you give it a specific Key , and it instantly points you to its corresponding Value.
+          Methods : set[key] = value
 ---

 ## Repository structure